chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/go.md

 Here you will find three folders, each with a different demo that we'll cover in this guide.

 ## Example 1: CLI Application in Multi-Stage Build
-The following build demonstrates a command line application with support for flags and positional arguments.
+The following example demonstrates a command line application with support for flags and positional arguments.
 The application prints a modifiable greeting message and provides usage information if the wrong number of arguments are passed by a user or the user passes an unrecognized flag.

 Start by accessing the `go-greeter` folder in the demos repository: